checkmarx-ts/cx-iast-buildpack/readme.md

 ## cxTeam
 The team is CxServer.
 Override this by setting a ```cxTeam```` environment variable.
 The team must exist on the CxIAST Server it will not be created automatically.

+# Logging
+The configuration/checkmarx-logback.xml is a modified log configuration from the standard agent.
+It enables the STDOUT appender at the INFO level so logs will be picked up by Cloud Foundry Loggregator.

 # References
 * https://github.com/cloudfoundry/java-buildpack/blob/master/docs/framework-multi_buildpack.md